Advanced usage#

 Some solvers might not be able to run with all the datasets present in a benchmark.
 This is typically the case when some datasets are represented using sparse data or for datasets that are too large.

-In this cases, a solver can be skipped at runtime, depending on the
+In these cases, a solver can be skipped at runtime, depending on the

 characteristic of the objective.
 In order to define for which cases